The Vinyl Brew: Otis Redding - Otis Blue/Otis Redding Sings Soul

 This week as we sit down with our players and our choice of album, I hope you are comfortable and warm.
 This week’s artist is someone who was lost to the musical word long before his time.
 One of the defining voices of Soul and among the most influential performers of all time.
 We are of course talking about one of the “Kings of Soul”, Otis Redding, and his third album Otis Blue.

 The Vinyl Brew: Madness - One Step Beyond...
-Reading The Vinyl Brew: Otis Redding - Otis Blue/Otis Redding Sings Soul 4 minutes Next Slipknot – The End, So Far
+Reading The Vinyl Brew: Otis Redding - Otis Blue/Otis Redding Sings Soul 4 minutes Next The Vinyl Brew: Kings of Leon - Only by the Night

 Shiny Day Brewers,